- Cole, Douglas

 Mr. Cole is a frequent commentator on Arizona politics in the Arizona media.
 He also guest lectures on the media and politics.

-Cole is a public member of the Commission on Appellate Court Appointments, the Constitutional commission that selects judicial candidates for gubernatorial appointment to the Arizona Supreme Court and the Court of Appeals.
+For seven years, Cole served as a public member of the Commission on Appellate Court Appointments, the constitutional commission that selects judicial candidates for gubernatorial appointment to the Arizona Supreme Court and the Court of Appeals.
 Mr. Cole served for eight years on the Maricopa County Commission on Trial Court Appointments.
-Cole is also a long-time member of the Phoenix Ahwatukee Foothills Village Planning Committee where he serves as chairman.
+For nearly twenty years, Cole was a member of the Phoenix Ahwatukee Foothills Village Planning Committee where he served as chairman for many years.
+He also served on the Arizona Centennial Commission Board and Foundation.